Survivors of slain Ohio-based Marines mark grim anniversary

 “Yeah, I am,” replied Kreuter, 26, who then talked excitedly about getting to see and hold baby Christian for the first time.
 “His priorities in life had just shifted,” recalled Dominguez, who, like the rest of the Lima (pronounced LEE’-muh) Company Marines, also looked forward to the end of their tour of duty in a couple more months.

 The next day, Aug.
-3, Kreuter was among 15 people killed by a roadside bomb near the town of Hiditha.
+3, Kreuter was among 15 people killed by a roadside bomb near the town of Haditha.
 Eleven of them were Lima Company Marines.

 The Columbus, Ohio-based Reserve unit was among the hardest-hit of the war in Iraq, losing 23 men after 180 deployed in early 2005.
 They held a reunion in 2015, and another was planned this month but had to be canceled amid coronavirus restrictions.

-Note: This story has been corrected to show that the attack was near the town of Haditha, not Hiditha.